 I only walk barefoot in nature.
 In the cities is too much trash, glass or the pavement is boiling hot.
 I can’t stand that.
 But I like to walk barefoot

-I hope this has given you confidence to get out there and go barefoot in public, even if it is the beach or poolside.
+I hope this has given you the confidence to get out there and go barefoot in public, even if only at the beach or poolside.

 Nothing compares to the feeling of being barefoot in the summer, especially in beach communities.
 In Australia, going barefoot at the beach is very common.
 It pervades this sense of freedom, of being true to yourself; and walking around barefoot can make you feel like you are on vacation.